Digital-Avatars-and-Robotics/MUDxGodot/README.md

 ![godot tree](/imgs/godot_tree.png)

-Right click on scene in file expoler in godot and set it as main scene.
+Right click on scene in file expoler in Godot and set it as main scene.

 Attach new script to Control and add to it "button_up" signal from Button.
 Add following code: